Rayonnant: Spain

-In Spain, the Christian states of the north expanded with the success of Reconquista.
-They invited specialists from France, and particularly even from Germany, who made Spain participate in the actual developments north of the Pyrenees.
+In Spain, the Christian states of the north expanded with the success of the Reconquista.
+They invited specialists from France, and particularly from Germany, who introduced features from north of the Pyrenees.
 This way, Rayonnant appeared in Spain.
 But each Spanish cathedral had its own very distinctive style that was difficult to classify.

 Toledo Cathedral, begun in 1226 and continued in Gothic style until 1493, shows more preference of large windows than most other churches in Spain.